Optimize Your Website for Pinterest Pins and Traffic

-Hey, blogging family!
-Today we’re going to talk about how to optimize your website for Pinterest pins, repins, and traffic.
+Learning how to optimize your website for Pinterest pins, repins, and traffic can greatly increase your blog traffic passively – without as much effort on your part.
 We will also talk about a highly-used plugin we do NOT recommend.

-IMPORTANTE: If you’re new to these parts, just know that we will be referring to and including pictures and examples from our health and wellness blog, Avocadu.com.
+IMPORTANT: If you’re new to these parts, just know that we will be referring to and be including pictures and examples from our health and wellness blog, Avocadu.com.

 That’s right.
 We don’t just blog about blogging! 😉